MohamedWElteir/grades-checker/README.md

 **Login page:**
 ![login page](/assets/login_page.jpeg)
-This is the login page of the website.
+*The login page of the website.*

 **Main page:**
 ![main webpage screen](/assets/main_page.jpeg)
-Once you log in, you will be redirected to the main page of the website.
-This page contains all the information about the student:
+*Once you log in, you will be redirected to the main page of the website.
+This page contains all the information about the student:*

 - The student's full name
 - The student's department